halvarsu/clj-storefy/README.md

 ## Usage

 If web_page.html is not from the current week, delete it.
-Then run the standalone jar-file

-    $ java -jar storefy-0.1.0-standalone.jar [args]

 To run from clojure files, run

     $ lein run

+To create and run a standalone jar file, do

+    $ lein uberjar
+    $ java -jar target/uberjar/storefy-0.1.0-standalone.jar [args]

 PS: Times are defined in UTC+2.